securityfirst/tent-content/contents_en/communications/sending-a-message/beginner/secure-messaging-on-your-computer.md

-[Title]: # (Secure messaging on your computer)
+[Title]: # (Other secure messaging options)
 [Order]: # (4)

-# Secure messaging on your computer

-We recommend one of the following for secure messaging on a computer:
+For secure messaging on a computer, we also recommend:

 ## Pidgin